-- 15. The weakest point of a flying wing is the space between the elevons on the trailing edge.
-In a head-on impact the weight of the wingtips tears the wing in half from the back forward.
-The Shock Cord ties the trailing edge of the wing together to prevent this damage from occurring.
-The Shock Cord can be glued in with baking soda and CA glue or gorilla glue and water. - 16.
+- 11. The weakest point of a flying wing is the space between the elevons on the trailing edge.
+In a head-on impact, the weight of the wingtips tears the wing in half from the back forward.
+The Shock Cord ties the trailing edge of the wing together to help prevent this damage from occurring.
+The Shock Cord can be glued in with baking soda and CA glue. - 12.
 Using a razor blade, cut a 3/8" (0.7cm) deep slit around the entire perimeter (along the edge) of the wing.

-- 17. Work a little baking soda in the slot and put some baking soda on the cord first to speed up curing later. - 18.
+- 13. Work a little baking soda in the slot and put some baking soda on the cord first to speed up curing later. - 14.
 Make sure you have adequate ventilation and beware of the fumes.
-CA glue and baking soda have a fast reaction. - 19.
+CA glue and baking soda have a fast reaction. - 15.
 Insert the shock cord with the center of the cord at the tail, and the loose ends at the nose.
-Use your finger or a Philips Head screwdriver to push the cord into the slot.
-Keep tension on the cord as you work your way around the wing, so that it is snug, and all slack moves towards the loose ends at the nose.
+Use a Philips Head screwdriver to push the cord into the slot. - 16.
+Keep tension on the cord as you work your way around the wing so that it is snug. - 17.
 Tie the loose ends of the cord together at the nose, so that the knot tucks into the slot.
-Cut off excess cord, so that no cord is showing. - 20.
+Cut off excess cord. - 18.
 Using CA glue work your way around the wing slowly squeezing CA glue into the slit.
 Beware of fumes and extra glue.